-Students may transfer between programs within Pinellas Technical College after consultation with a school counselor and completion of new registration form.
-Guidance recommendations may include computerized assessments, shadowing, and/or an instructor interview to help the student make the appropriate choice.
+Students may transfer between programs within Pinellas Technical College after consultation with a school counselor and completion of new online registration form.
+Counselor recommendations may include computerized assessments, shadowing, and/or an instructor interview to help the student make the appropriate choice.